mui/mui-x/docs/data/data-grid/filtering/filtering.md

 <DataGridPro unstable_headerFilters {...otherProps} />
 ```

-To use header filtering, you need to upgrade to the [Pro plan](/x/introduction/licensing/#pro-plan) or above.
+To use header filters, you need to upgrade to the [Pro plan](/x/introduction/licensing/#pro-plan) or above.

 :::

-Header filtering adds a new header row that lets users quickly filter the columns.
+Header filters add a new header row that lets users quickly filter the columns.
 The filters added on the filter panel are synchronized with the header filters and vice versa.

 You can switch between different operators by clicking the operator button in the header filter cell or pressing <kbd><kbd class="key">Ctrl</kbd>+<kbd class="key">Enter</kbd></kbd> (or <kbd><kbd class="key">⌘ Command</kbd>+<kbd class="key">Enter</kbd></kbd> on macOS) when focusing on a header filter cell.